 Everyone deserves a clean and healthy environment.
-We imagine a world in which all
+We are creating a world in which all

-Climate change and pollution hurt us all, but communities of color suffer first and worst.
+While climate change and pollution hurt us all, communities of color suffer first and worst.

-Because existing climate change policies and programs haven’t adequately addressed
+Existing climate change policies and programs have not adequately addressed

 opportunities.
-Investments in green technologies can both improve the environment and provide pathways out of poverty, but too often have failed to reach the communities most in need.
+Investments in green technologies can both improve the environment and provide pathways out of poverty, but frequently have failed to reach the communities most in need.

-Despite a massive U.S. drought, too many stakeholders still believe climate change is
+Despite a massive U.S. drought, many stakeholders still believe climate change is

 made up.
-Although all utility customers subsidize climate change efforts, often only the wealthy get to benefit from climate change programs.
+Often only the wealthy get to benefit from climate change programs although all utility customers subsidize climate change efforts.

-Greenlining works to advance policies that will improve public health and environmental quality
+Greenlining develops policies to improve public health and environmental quality

 for low-income communities and communities of color while bringing “green” dollars to

 these communities.
-We hope to create resilient communities than can thrive in the face of climate change.
+We help communities be resilient so they can thrive in the face of climate change.
 Our current projects include:

 - Investing in Disadvantaged Communities – We are ensuring that revenues from California’s cap-and-trade program: